shohey1226/Ansinpack/README.md

-Ansinpack : An image creation framework for Immutable Infrastructure
+Ansinpack : An image creation framework for Immutable Infrastructure with Ansible and Packer
 =========

 ## What is Ansinpack?